a-khushal/Quiz-app/README.md

 # Quiz-app

 ## Instructions:
-1. copy the link and open vs-code in a folder and in vs-code terminal type git clone <link>
+1. open vs-code in a folder and open vs-code terminal in the same folder type _git clone https://github.com/a-khushal/Quiz-app.git_
 2. open the cloned repo in vs-code.
 Open vs-code terminal type: npm install (make sure you have npm and nodejs installed locally on your machine)
 3. run: nodemon index.js or node index.js.